Kinesiology: Concentration in Physical Education

 |Are there any prerequisites to these upper division courses for the major?||

-KIN 251 Prerequisite: Restricted to Kinesiology majors; concurrent enrollment in KIN 384GW.
+KIN 251 Prerequisites: Restricted to Kinesiology majors; concurrent enrollment in KIN 384GW.

-KIN 384GW Prerequisites: Restricted to upper division Kinesiology major; ENG 214 or equivalent with a grade of C- or better; KIN 250 and MATH 124 or equivalent all with grades of C or better.
+KIN 384GW Prerequisites: Restricted to upper-division Kinesiology majors; completion of GE Area A2, KIN 240 or KIN 250 (may be taken concurrently) and MATH 124 or equivalent with grades of C or better.

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||Students must be upper division standing and declared Kinesiology major to take core classes.|